 - or they can form the entire treatment themselves.

 Fascia, the soft tissue surrounding muscles, bones, and organs, plays a crucial role in supporting the body.
 By learning to intelligently manipulate it, a bodyworker or therapist can help clients with many chronic conditions, providing immediate pain relief as well as reducing ongoing aches and pains.

-‘Active Fascial Release’ has been developed and pioneered by James Earls, a specialist structural integration practitioner and Anatomy Trains teacher.
-It blends his in-depth understanding of myofascial continuities and functional movement principles with hands-on manipulation of the soft tissue to create a variety of therapeutic effects.
+James, a specialist structural integration practitioner and Anatomy Trains teacher developed and pioneered ‘Active Fascial Release’.
+AFR blends his in-depth understanding of myofascial continuities and functional movement principles together with hands-on manipulation of the soft tissue to create a variety of therapeutic effects.

 What makes ‘Active Fascial Release’ (AFR) special?

 - AFR is a new and exciting approach to bodywork

 - AFR techniques are versatile and effective and based on a blended understanding of functional and myofascial anatomy.

 - Active Fascial Release offers a functional and four-dimensional understanding of the body – an essential aspect of modern manual therapy.